Greek destroyer Nea Genea: Service

-Later, during World War I, Greece belatedly entered the war on the side of the Triple Entente and, due to Greece's neutrality the two ex-German V-class ships were seized by the Allies in October 1916, taken over by the French in November and served in the French Navy from 1917–18.
+Later, during World War I, Greece belatedly entered the war on the side of the Triple Entente and, due to Greece's neutrality the two ex-German V-class ships were seized by the Allies in October 1916, taken over by the French in November and served in the French Navy from 1917 to 1918.
 By 1918, they were back on escort duty under Greek colors, mainly in the Aegean Sea.

 Nea Genea was stricken in 1919 and scrapped in 1922.